 The graph below displays the value of all landings by Scottish based vessels for the years 2008 – 2012 (in 2012 prices).

-The total value of sea fish and shell fish landed by Scottish vessels in 2012 was £464 million, a decrease of seven per cent in nominal terms compared with 2011, which had the highest recorded value of the century.
+The total value of sea fish and shellfish landed by Scottish vessels in 2012 was £466 million, a decrease of nine per cent in real terms compared with 2011, which had the highest recorded value of the century.
 The quantity of sea fish and shellfish landed was 365 thousand tonnes, two per cent more than in 2011.

 The decrease in value of fish landings in 2013 is a result of reductions in the overall value of all species types.
 The very slight increase in overall volume landed was a result of increased demersal landings counter-balanced by decreased shellfish landings:

 - Pelagic – value decreased by eight per cent, volume slightly increased by 1 per cent

 - Demersal – value decreased by three per cent, volume increased by seven per cent